Adithya1435/Dualboot-Cloudready-OS/README.md

 > Note: sdaB-ROOT-A sdaC-STATE sdaD-OEM
 8. After it completes reboot and enjoy the new version of cloudready!

+## Uninstalling Cloudready

+1. The only way is to delete the ROOT-A, OEM and STATE partitions from disk management in windows and create a new simple volume.
+(Gparted, if you are using linux)
+2. Uninstall Grub2Win (Optional)

 ## FAQ (Frequently Asked Questions)

 1. **Is dualbooting by this method safe?**